spraakbanken/swell-project/Anonymization_guidelines.md

   * Person’s age (e.g. 18 years old)
   * Pseudonymization:
       - Change the year within the range of numbers in 5-year interval.
 If an author writes 18 y.o., provide a number from a range of numbers < age > (+ - 2) - > e.g. 16-20
+      - <span style="color:blue">???
+If the age is written in letters, plus an error (e.g. "niotton"), could we rewrite right away with a number from the range of +-5 years keeping the error, e.g. "tiogo"???
+At the moment we do not have an option for rewriting.
+Automatically this is not possible either, not even identify which number range to deal with... ???
+(Elena, A10AT1)</span>

 ### 6. Dates (all elements directly related to an individual, day, month, year)